edmund02/ml-form-app/README.md

 ## Run the project

 1. Install expo globally.

    ```
    yarn global add expo
    ```

 2. Install all the required packages.

    ```
    yarn
    ```

-3. While waiting for the installation process to complete.
-Download the Expo Go on your mobile.
+3. While waiting for the installation process to complete, download the necessary Expo Go app on your mobile:-

    - [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US)
    - [Apple App Store](https://apps.apple.com/us/app/expo-go/id982107779)

-4. Start the application in development environment.
+4. Once the package installation is complete, start the application in development environment.

    ```
    yarn start
    ```

    This will start the application with Expo

-5. Scan the QR on the Expo developer tools UI on your browser to run the app in your mobile device.
-You may switch between:-
+5. Open up your Expo Go app on your mobile, press 'Scan QR Code' to scan the QR on the Expo developer tools UI on your browser.
+You may press `r` on the terminal/cmd (wherever you run the project) to reload the app if you are facing any issue.
+You may switch the QR for:-

    - Tunnel: Connect from everywhere
    - LAN: Connect with the same WIFI
    - Local: Connect on local device